 👩🍳 How to Make Duck Fat Roast Potatoes

 To make the potatoes, start by peeling them and cutting them in half and half again.
-Once this is done add salt to a pot of water and allow to come to the boil.
-Gently add the potatoes to the water to par boil them (cook till soft).
+Once this is done add salt to a large pot of cold water and allow to come to the boil.
+Gently add the potatoes to the water to par boil them (cook till soft and fork tender).

 - Cook the potatoes (Photo 5)